Skip to Main Navigation

 AFGHANISTAN

-This impact evaluation studies the effect of a change in the amount of cash assistance provided to Afghan refugees returning from Pakistan on household outcomes post-return.
-Findings show that more than 16 months after their return, returnees who received a larger cash allowance of $350 per returnee—equivalent to 2.5 times the average annual pre-return annual income—were better off than those who received a smaller cash allowance of $150.
-Recipients of the $350 cash assistance were more likely to invest in durable assets, such as a house (17 percentage point difference); recipients of the $150 cash allowance were more likely to use the assistance for immediate food consumption needs (40 percentage point difference).
-Households that received $350 per returnee were significantly more likely to have been issued legal documentation for their household members.
-The findings provide new evidence on the effects of unconditional cash transfers on refugee reintegration and show that larger cash transfer programs can have a large and long-term impact following refugees’ return.
+Does a change in the amount of cash assistance provided to Afghan refugees returning from Pakistan impact household outcomes?
+According to this impact evaluation, returnees who received a larger cash allowance of $350 per returnee - double the average annual income, pre-return – fared better than those who received a smaller allowance even 16 months after their return.
+Recipients of $350 in cash assistance were more likely to invest in durable assets such as a house, and recipients of $150 were more likely to spend the aid on immediate food consumption needs.
+The findings show that larger cash transfer programs can have a large and long-term impact on returnees’ families.

 FULL PAPER